 The UK Government should harmonise the existing patchwork of support for kinship children in England and introduce new legislation which guarantees equalised levels of support between children in all forms of kinship care and children looked after in local authority care.
 This should involve coordinating duties and remits across the triangle of support available through the Virtual School, Pupil Premium Plus and the designated teacher, providing a clear, cohesive and comprehensive offer to all kinship families.

 In the interim, the unique needs, experiences and strengths of kinship children should be considered in delivery of Virtual School, Pupil Premium Plus, designated teacher and Personal Education Plan support to all of those eligible.
 Additional steps should be taken to ensure all eligible families of previously looked after children in kinship care are aware of the self-declaration process for Pupil Premium Plus.
 Priority school admissions should be extended to all children in kinship care, and further and higher education providers should extend support to those with experience of kinship care.
+Further detail on our recommendations for improving educational support for children in kinship care can be found in our Forgotten report.

 Further research must be undertaken to better understand children in kinship care and their carers’ views on the support they would like and how this can be best offered, conscious of the unique position of kinship care and the perspectives of children on their identities and family life.
 Whilst the evidence suggests that many children in kinship care would benefit from improved access to support across health and education, the complex routes in and through kinship care – and the impact this has on children’s identity and families’ relationships with the local authority and other services – may not warrant an identical approach to provision and oversight as with other groups.